improbable-eng/go-httpwares/retry/DOC.md

 Enable turns on the retry logic for a given request, regardless of what the retry decider says.

-Please make sure you do not pass around this request's context around.
+Please make sure you do not pass around this request's context.

 #### func  EnableContext